Running of the bulls: Pamplona bull run

+This tradition is carried on each morning of festival, with the bulls being released from their corral at Calle de Santo Domingo to run along a barricaded route through the streets of the old quarter to the bullring at the Plaza de Toros.
+No longer being driven by their herders as in the past, the bulls are nowadays part of a spectacle in which a large group of runners run ahead of the bulls and attempt to beat them to the Plaza de Toros.
+The event has become so popular that it is a main feature of the San Fermin festival.
+The running of the bulls was cancelled in 2020 and 2021 due to the COVID-19 pandemic in Spain, but resumed 7–14 July 2022.

 Fence

 In Pamplona, a set of wooden fences is erected to direct the bulls along the route and to block off side streets.
 A double wooden fence is used in those areas where there is enough space, while in other parts the buildings of the street act as barriers.
 The gaps in the barricades are wide enough for a human to slip through but narrow enough to block a bull.
 The fence is composed of approximately three thousand separate pieces of wood.
 Some parts of the fence remain in place for the duration of the fiesta, while others are placed and removed each morning.
 Spectators can only stand behind the second fence, whereas the space between the two fences is reserved for security and medical personnel and also for participants who need cover during the event.

 Preliminaries

 The encierro begins with runners singing a benediction.
 It is sung three times, each time being sung both in Spanish and Basque.
 The benediction is a prayer given at a statue of Saint Fermin, patron of the festival and the city, to ask the saint's protection and can be translated into English as "We ask Saint Fermin, as our Patron, to guide us through the encierro and give us his blessing".
 The singers finish by shouting "¡Viva San Fermín! and Gora San Fermin! ('Long live Saint Fermin', in Spanish and Basque, respectively).
 Most runners dress in the traditional clothing of the festival which consists of a white shirt and trousers with a red waistband (faja) and neckerchief (pañuelo).
-Also some of them hold the day's newspaper rolled to draw the bulls' attention from them if necessary.
+Also, some of them hold the day's newspaper rolled to draw the bulls' attention from them if necessary.